EverittGill/Tech-Blog-Full-Stack-Website/Readme.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- I was motivated to build this out of my
+- I was motivated to build this out of my desire to have a blogging site that was simple and easy to use
-- I built this to see how difficult it would
+- I built this to learn how use Handlebars and write API routes
-- What problem does it solve?
+- This app is one step towards solving the problem of reddit turning into garbage.
+Maybe something like this will take its place some day and this is my first step towards bringing that into the world
 - What did you learn?

 ## Table of Contents (Optional)